-Juan Liria followed his family and returned to his roots on the Iberian Peninsula a little over two years ago.
+Juan Liria followed his family and returned to his roots on the Iberian Peninsula a little over ten years ago.
 He's currently enrolled at the Universidade de Santiago de Compostela and perfectly positioned as a young person to shed some light on the Spanish side of life.

 Q: Where are you originally from?